Hier klicken um diesen Artikel auf Deutsch zu lesen

 The Green Dot was the first recycling system and for a long time the lone symbol for packaging recycling – at least in Germany.

 Therefore, many consumers know the Green Dot and it has a high recognition value.
-Even today, Der Grüne Punkt (German for Green Dot) has the largest market share among all German recycling schemes – and can be found on most packaging.
-But the trademark has gained international fame as well.
-Until recently, many countries had made it an obligation to put the Green Dot symbol onto all packaging – to show customers that the producers fulfill their responsibility from the EU packaging waste directive.
+Even today, the Green Dot can be found on a lot of packaging.
+The trademark has gained international fame as well.
+In the past, some countries made it an obligation to put the Green Dot symbol onto all packaging, to show customers that the producers fulfill their responsibility from the EU packaging waste directive.
 Thus, a high recognition value among consumers cannot be denied.
-That is why the Green Dot can be very attractive for marketing purposes, if you want to present your business as sustainable.
+That is why the Green Dot can seem attractive for marketing purposes, if you want to present your business as sustainable.

 But what about e-commerce?
 Should I be using the Green Dot on e-commerce packaging?